Learn while you work. You can complete your master’s degree in just two years.

 Your professional perspective is valued.
 Our re-designed curriculum allows students to leverage their real world experience in the classroom.
 Whether you have prior experience in human resources and industrial relations or you are transitioning from another field, you will find immediate connections from your courses to your work.

-Students must complete an undergraduate introductory course in statistics prior to enrolling in LER 593 Quantitative Methods in HR (Statistics) or LER 590 WA Workforce Analytics (see course descriptions below).
-If you would have questions about courses which fulfill the statistics pre-requisite, contact Eden Haycraft for more information.
+Students must complete an undergraduate introductory course in statistics prior to enrolling in LER 593 Quantitative Methods in HR (Statistics) or LER 531 Workforce Analytics (see course descriptions below).
+If you would have questions about courses which fulfill the statistics pre-requisite, contact Eden Haycraft Smothers for more information.

 The online program consists of two 8-week courses (8 credit hours total) per semester for Fall and Spring, Summer term courses are 6-weeks (8 credit hours total).
-Over two years, you will complete 48 hours of course work, including the following subject distribution areas: Human Resource Management and Organizational Behavior, Union Management and Labor Relations Policy, Labor Markets and Employment and International Human Resource Management.
+Over two years, you will complete 48 hours of course work, including the following subject distribution areas: Human Resource Management and Organizational Behavior, Union Management and Labor Relations Policy, Labor Markets and Employment, and International Human Resource Management.
 Required courses also include LER 591 (Employment Relations Systems) and LER 593 (Quantitative Methods).

 A general framework for the analysis of employment relationships.
 Topics include industrial relations theory, the American system of collective bargaining, inter-country system differences, and human resource management strategies and practices.
-Prerequisite: Graduate standing.
 4 grad hours.

 Application of statistical methods to problems in human resources and industrial relations.
 Analysis and presentation of results using computer software.
 Covers statistical techniques through analysis of variance and multiple regression.
 Prerequisite: Any elementary statistics course.
 4 grad hours.

 Focuses on federal and state legislation, court and agency rulings, and executive orders that regulate a wide range of private and public employment practices including: Title VII and Affirmative Action Compliance; American with Disabilities Act; drug-, HIV-, and genetic testing; Fair Labor Standards Act; Civil Service procedures; Equal Pay Act, Family and Medical Leave Act, and employment-at-will; constitutional protection for employees, job-applicants, and others.
-Prerequisite: Labor and Industrial Relations 547 or 591, or consent of instructor.
 4 grad hours.